scssquatch/Angular-Patterns/Angular Patterns.md

 ![inline](permissions-can.png)

+^ Heres the basic method that does 90% of the work
-^ There's a lot of technical mumbo jumbo that you can read if you have time
+- There's a lot of technical details that you're interested
+- checks against manage first, since that encompasses all actions of a feature/resource
+- maybe feature is the wrong variable name here
 - but basically it ends up here, checking against the users cancan abilities
-- you can also do custom checking like this
+- you can also do custom checking like this (next)

 ---